AP Source: Trump had lawyer urge AG against Russia recusal

 All three people spoke on condition of anonymity to The Associated Press to avoid publicly discussing an ongoing investigation.

 The episode is known to special counsel Robert Mueller and his team of prosecutors and is likely of interest to them as they look into whether Trump’s actions as president, including the May firing of FBI Director James Comey, amount to improper efforts to obstruct the Russia investigation.
-Investigators recently concluded a round of interviews with current and former White House officials, including McGahn.
+Investigators recently concluded a round of interviews with current and former White House officials, including McGahn and former White House chief of staff Reince Priebus.

 Most Read Stories